 Note: Robustness: Changing treatment cutoffs.
 Each panel report results for different distance thresholds for direct exposure.
 Panel A uses a 150m threshold, Panel B a 200m and Panel C a 250m distance threshold.
 For each distance threshold, ndirect exposure is computed relative to a different direct treatment cutoff, from 90% (cols.
 2-3) to 70% (cols.
 6-7) of households within the distance threshold of the march as cutoff points to determine treated area.
 Dependent variable is the share of NSDAP votes.
 Col. 1: Estimates of equation (1) with share of households within the distance threshold of Nazi march as exposure.
 Even columns: Estimates of equation (1) with flu-based indirect exposure to the march as measure of exposure.
-Odd columns (> 1): Estimates of equation (5) with both, share of households within the distance threshold of Nazi march and election fixed effects as well as for demographic and street controls interacted with election fixed effects.
+Odd columns (> 1): Estimates of equation (5) with both, share of households within the distance threshold of Nazi march and flu-based indirect exposure to the march as exposure measures.
+In all specifications we control for polling station and election fixed effects as well as for demographic and street controls interacted with election fixed effects.
 See main text and appendix for construction of the flu-based indirect exposure measure.
+We use the main panel of 1932 and 1933 elections.
 Standard errors clustered at polling station level in brackets.